Why Open Heart Shocks People

 PFAS are absorbed by plants and bioaccumulate in fish, meat, and dairy.

-This means that even people living clean, isolated, or health-conscious lives are still continuously exposed through:
+This means that even people living clean, isolated, or health-conscious lives are still continuously exposed to:

 Breathing